What Historians Do

 It is a common misperception that the academic discipline of History consists of the memorization of unchanging facts about people who are long dead.
 People often equate History to a game of trivia, and therefore see it as a discipline with little practical applicability.

 The study of history begins with questions, not answers.
 We seek to know what happened in the past, and we also seek to understand why -- that is, how we should understand connections between one historical circumstance and another.
-In the process of seeking that understanding, historians mediate different forms of historical evidence - written and oral, dance and song, mathematical formulas and folklore.
+In the process of seeking that understanding, historians work with historical evidence - evidence both written and oral, evidence embedded in both objects and texts, evidence in forms raging from numerical data to poetry and art.
 Meanwhile, as our present-day context raises new challenges for our communities, historians are inspired to ask new questions about the past, seeking understanding of a broad variety of human experiences.
-Historians explore questions about past politics and economics, social and intellectual developments, social concerns shaped by race, gender, and class, and facets of culture ranging from arts and languages to human spaces and emotions.
+Historians explore questions about past politics and economics, intellectual developments, social concerns shaped by race, gender, and class, and facets of culture ranging from arts and languages to human spaces and emotions.
 As a result, the study of history is dynamic, rather than static, and those trained in this discipline develop valuable skills in gathering, evaluating, connecting, and interpreting factual information, and in the use evidence to argue persuasively for their conclusions.

 History majors therefore graduate with analytical skills that equip them for a variety of employment opportunities.
 Employers value the skills History develops in the analysis of a variety of complex information, the clear and accessible communications and writing skills, and the management of time and projects.
 The strength and versatility of a history degree prepares students for successful careers in fields as diverse as teaching, museum curatorship, communications, public policy, sales and entrepreneurship, and managerial positions of many kinds.